 So, what is an impromptu speech?
-An impromptu speech is a speech which given without any thorough preparation.
-It is five- to eight-minute speech with a characteristically short preparation time of couple of minutes.
+An impromptu speech is a speech which is given without any thorough preparation.
+It is five- to eight-minute speech with a characteristically short preparation time of a couple of minutes.

 This can be frightening, but it’s not the hardest of things.
 Today, I’ll give you 12 good tips you can use in the future.
+That said if you want even more information about impromptu speech and public speaking then definitely check out this list of the best public speaking books I have compiled for you.

 Why give an impromptu speech?
 Here are the reasons: